Our knowledge of orthopaedics. Your best health.

 Most people with bunions find pain relief with simple treatments to reduce pressure on the big toe, such as wearing wider shoes or using pads in their shoes.
 However, if these measures do not relieve your symptoms, your doctor may recommend bunion surgery.

 There are different types of surgeries to correct a bunion.
-Bringing the big toe back to its correct position may involve realigning bone, ligaments, tendons, and nerves.
+Bringing the big toe back to its correct position generally involves realigning the bones of the big toe.

 Are You a Candidate for Surgery?